millermetres/PolOfCodeCrypto/vpn.md

 ## Warnings on Free VPN services

 <details>
-    <summary>TLDR; You are most likely to lose more than you gain when you use free VPN services.</summary>
+    <summary>TLDR; You are most likely to lose more than you gain from free VPN services.</summary>

 The below issues are identified by [CSIRO study](https://www.icir.org/vern/papers/vpn-apps-imc16.pdf)